0800 KAI TAHU (0800 524 8248)

 Nohoanga users are encouraged to submit feedback to Te Rūnanga o Ngāi Tahu following their use of a nohoanga site, recording any problems or issues experienced during their visit.
 Feedback enables Te Rūnanga o Ngāi Tahu to fix any issues, identify, minimise or remove hazards and make improvements where possible.

-You can use our online form to apply for authorisation to use a nohoanga site
+Use our online form to apply for authorisation to use a nohoanga site.

 Alternatively: